postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ## History

-You can access a history of the requests you've made in Postman using __History__ tab on the left of Postman.
+You can access a history of the requests you've made in Postman via the __History__ tab on the left of Postman.
 If you're signed into a Postman account, your history will sync across devices.

 <img alt="History Request" src="https://assets.postman.com/postman-docs/history-request-v8.jpg" height="400px"/>